Contact

 June 2019 - present

 I have implemented an RV32IMA RISC-V core in SystemVerilog that offers ~2.61 CoreMark/MHz.
-The core implements the privileged architecture and runs mainline Linux.
+The core implements the privileged architecture with SSTC and Sscofpmf extensions and runs mainline Linux.
 I implemented a number unique tracing techniques to record and replay execution to generate ELF core-files for software debug.
+The core is a scalar design with parallel execution units and out of order completion, register rename and dynamic branch prediction.
+The system runs on a Spartan 7 FPGA and has been hardened with OpenLane for the SKY130A process.
+I upstreamed fixes to the Linux kernel to enable ftrace on RV32.

 80186 Compatible CPU